🧱 argil.io

 These are behavioral profiles, not marketing pitches.

-That accommodating personality is both its strength and its weakness.
-It coined the dead-giveaway phrases of AI text: "In today's ever-changing landscape," "Let's dive in," "Great question!"
-Reddit users have started calling newer versions "corporate" and "robotic."
-A people-pleaser that lost its spark.
 GPT is great at everything but best at nothing.
 That's a real position, not an insult.
 The Swiss Army knife.
 You reach for it when you're not sure what you need yet, or when you're handing someone their first AI tool.

 The personality is a different story.
 "Talking with Gemini feels like you're talking to an AI" is the most common complaint.
 The tone shifts inconsistently across long pieces.
 It scored lower on agreeableness and conscientiousness than Claude in Big Five tests.
-One Medium article was bluntly titled "Gemini on its Bland Personality."
+One Medium article was titled "Gemini on its Bland Personality."
 The most powerful brain in the room with the least engaging bedside manner.

 Grok doesn't try to be helpful.
 It tries to be interesting.
-Built by xAI and explicitly modeled after The Hitchhiker's Guide to the Galaxy, it ships with a rebellious streak by default and a "fun mode" dial no other major model offers.
-A Wired reviewer noted that in one session it outperformed on a tough benchmark, and in another its built-in persona called the user an idiot in meme-speak.
-Real-time access to X data makes it the most "current" model available.
+Built by xAI and modeled after The Hitchhiker's Guide to the Galaxy, it ships with a rebellious streak by default and a "fun mode" dial no other model offers.
+A Wired reviewer noted that in one session it outperformed on a tough benchmark, and in another its persona called the user an idiot in meme-speak.
+Real-time access to X data makes it the most current model available.
 Unreliable when you need restraint.
 Invaluable when you want someone to tell you your idea is stupid.

 🔬 DeepSeek is technically rigorous, direct, and concise.
 Strong at scientific reasoning, math, cross-referencing information.
 By capability benchmarks, it competes with models costing ten times as much to run.

-Where It Gets Real: The Coding Agents
+The Coding Agents

 If you want to see personality differences at their sharpest, don't compare chatbots.
 Compare coding agents.